D7Torres/epic-react-notes/testing-react-apps.md

 rerender(<ComponentToTest newProp={true} />)
 ```

-You can create a custom render function like we did in Atom Learning so you
+You can create a custom render function like we did in Atom so you
 don't have to use `wrapper` in each test.

 To set it up, read